CHANGES TO CONTENT

 On this new exam, students read and understand Latin passages heavily adapted and simplified from the original authors or composed specifically for the exam.
 This test consists of 2 reading comprehension passages - and no stand-alone grammar/culture questions.
 Instead, cultural, historical, and mythological knowledge will be assessed within the context of the passages.

-Download the practice Intermediate Latin Reading Comprehension Exam or take the new exam online: https://forms.gle/D1wXQ4wE1jTtCDNNA.
+Download the practice Intermediate Latin Reading Comprehension Exam and the Answer Key or take the new exam online: https://forms.gle/D1wXQ4wE1jTtCDNNA.